jcioi/ioi-print/README.md

 parameters: pdf -> PDF document to print
-            country_code -> country code of the translating country (e.g. IR) country_name -> country name of the translating country (e.g. Iran) count -> number of times the system should print the file
+            country_code -> country code of the translating country (e.g. IR) country_name -> country name of the translating country (e.g. Iran) cover_page -> 0|1 to indicate whether to put a cover page in front of the PDF count -> number of times the system should print the file
 ```